BillyChern/stateful-agent/README.md

 ### 1. Set Up Your Environment

-First, make sure you have Python 3.11 or higher installed.
+First, make sure you have Python 3.11 or higher installed!
 Then follow these steps:

 ```bash
 # After clone the project, create and activate a virtual environment